Karim Abdul Razak

-Karim Abdul Razak Tanko (born 18 April 1956) is a Ghanaian football coach and former midfielder.
+Karim Abdul Razak Tanko (Note: Spelling variations of name include Karimu and Abdoul.) (born 18 April 1956) is a Ghanaian football coach and former midfielder.
 He played for several clubs in the 1970s and 1980s, notably the local club Asante Kotoko and the New York Cosmos in the defunct North American Soccer League (NASL).

 Popularly called the "Golden Boy", Razak also played for the Ghana national team, helping it win the 1978 African Cup of Nations.
 He was named African Footballer of the Year later that year.

 Razak, who also played for clubs in the UAE, Egypt and Ivory Coast, was ranked by the Confederation of African Football (CAF) in 2007 as one of the confederation's 30 best footballers of the previous 50 years.

 Early life

 Razak was born in Kumasi to Alhaji Abdul Karimu and Hajija Ishatu.
 He studied at Asem Boy's Elementary School.
 He started his playing career at local youth team football, before moving to Kumasi Cornerstones in 1972.